Monte Carlo Las Vegas has been now transformed into Park MGM

 Monte Carlo Las Vegas review

 Alluding to the wonderful gaming environment of Monte Carlo, this MGM Resorts International property was one of the more luxurious casinos on the Las Vegas Strip.
 The casino was an entertaining and friendly with a huge selection of slots, poker and casino games.
-With up to $10,000 high limit tables available it offered classic casino action in a sophisticated atmosphere and with a personal attention that would elevate your Vegas experience to be the best it could be.
+With up to $10,000 high limit tables available it offered classic casino action in a sophisticated atmosphere and with the personal attention that would elevate your Vegas experience to be the best it could be.

 Originally a joint venture between Mirage Resorts and Circus Circus Enterprises, the Monte Carlo was due to be named “Grand Victoria”, having been built to invoke the Place du Casino in Monte Carlo.
-The megaresort hotel and casino is nearly 110m tall, with a total gaming space of 9,500 m2.
+The megaresort hotel and casino are nearly 110m tall, with a total gaming space of 9,500 m2.
 Chandelier domes, marble floors, and ornate fountains have earned this casino an AAA-Four Diamond rating.

 The company’s tagline was “unpretentiously luxurious”, and it’s often played on its reputation as a luxurious casino to bring in more patrons.
 On the top floor of the Monte Carlo, however, was an ultra-luxury boutique hotel for the most affluent patrons.